carpentries-incubator/machine-learning-librarians-archivists/_episodes/05-applying-machine-learning.md

 ?Maybe: Creating a smallish set for testing external methods ?Maybe: Creating a small test for the initial model training to establish feasibility

-## Adapting or creating Machine Learning models
-We are now at the point in the process where we begin creating a model.
-This is a vast topic which we can only scratch the surface of here.
-We will focus on two particularly important decisions: whether to use an existing model or to develop a new one for your task.

 ## Choosing a metric to optimize
 \ # TODO possibly shorten/cut depending on previous episodes